 - MySoti - Has a ways to grow yet.
 Very limited.
 Decent digital printing.

-- *Printfection - One of the best for digital Prints.
-The third most popular P.O.D. site and a far improvement over CafePress.
+- Printfection -The third most popular P.O.D. site and a far improvement over CafePress.
 The base prices are much to be desired but that is universal with all P.O.D.'s.
 Send giveaways to loyal customers.
 Private branding and labeling.

 - *RedBubble - (Updated) BEST CHOICE.
 One of the growing companies that will hopefully dethrone CafePress.
 This is more of a real artists community as opposed to conglomerate fascism.
 Only Digital Printing but their quality is just as good if not better than Printfection's.
 This is your best bet for a Print on Demand service.

 - Shirtcity - Like Spreadshirt they offer plot printing as an option.
 Definitely better than CafePress.
 The website has some glitchy and unfinished parts when I explored it.
 Their "affiliate" section for example.

 - Skreened - The activists' company that makes sure their apparel is made sweatshop free.
 They are charitable.
 Digital print.